About Unbreaking

 In other ways, it’s challenging:

-…while setting up the organizational capacity to do the work in sustainable ways that don’t burn people out or make us vulnerable to ideological capture or editorial drift.
+…all while setting up the organizational capacity to do the work in sustainable ways that don’t burn out our contributors or make the project vulnerable to ideological capture or editorial drift.

 (If any of this sounds like something you want to help with, please fill out our intake form!)